If you’re looking for a Bankruptcy Attorney in Ohio, you’re probably in the Danger Zone!

 And, I am happy to provide you with a second opinion on debt relief.
 Sometimes I agree with the recommendation and send folks back to the first attorney that they saw.
 But sometimes I find things the first attorney missed.

 There is an overload of information, good and bad, true and outright false, on the internet.
+When you’re considering bankruptcy, you need to be on guard.

 Lots of websites (even attorney websites) actually tell an incomplete or misleading story.